1id0r/vite-min-template/src/components/CreateEntityModal/README.md

-# Entity Creation Modal - CreateEntityModal
+# Entity Creation Drawer - CreateEntityModal

 ## Overview

 This component manages the complete entity creation flow through a multi-step wizard.
 Users can select an entity type, configure general properties, set up monitoring (optional), and choose a location in the hierarchical tree.
+The UI slides in from the left as a Drawer.

 **Tech Stack:**
 - **Forms:** React Hook Form + Zod (replaced RJSF in Dec 2024)